LlamaEdge/LlamaEdge/docker/README.md

 Each model comes with a maximum context size it can support.
 Your custom context size should not exceed that.
 Please refer to model documentation for this information.

+> If you set the embedding context size (i.e., the last argument in the above command) to 0, the container would load the chat LLM only.

 ## Build your own image

 You can build nad publish a Docker image to use any models you like.
 First, download the model files (must be in GGUF format) you want from Huggingface.